elixirschool/elixirschool/lessons/basics/mix.md

 lang: en
 ---

-Before we can dive into the deeper waters of Elixir we first need to learn about mix.
-If you're familiar with Ruby, mix is Bundler, RubyGems, and Rake combined.
+Before we can dive into the deeper waters of Elixir we first need to learn about Mix.
+If you're familiar with Ruby, Mix is Bundler, RubyGems, and Rake combined.
 It's a crucial part of any Elixir project and in this lesson we're going to explore just a few of its great features.
-To see all that mix has to offer run `mix help`.
+To see all that Mix has to offer run `mix help`.

 Until now we've been working exclusively within `iex` which has limitations.
-In order to build something substantial we need to divide our code up into many files to effectively manage it; mix lets us do that with projects.
+In order to build something substantial we need to divide our code up into many files to effectively manage it; Mix lets us do that with projects.

 {% include toc.html %}

 ## New Projects

-When we're ready to create a new Elixir project, mix makes it easy with the `mix new` command.
+When we're ready to create a new Elixir project, Mix makes it easy with the `mix new` command.
 This will generate our project's folder structure and necessary boilerplate.
 This is pretty straightforward, so let's get started:

 ```bash
 $ mix new example
 ```

-From the output we can see that mix has created our directory and a number of boilerplate files:
+From the output we can see that Mix has created our directory and a number of boilerplate files:

 ```bash
 * creating README.md